-A letter to the CEO for misconduct is a letter written by an employee, in which he addresses his CEO and accepts his mistake of showing misconduct.
-As this letter is written to the top of the hierarchy, it should be written carefully, formally and professionally.
+A letter to the CEO for misconduct is a letter written by an employee in which he addresses his CEO and accepts his mistake of showing misconduct.
+As this letter is written at the top of the hierarchy it should be written carefully, formally, and professionally.

 - Using authority in the wrong way.

 - Mistreating another employee.